Grading Massive Open Online Courses Using Large Language Models: Results and Discussion

 \textbf{(1)} First and foremost, Table \ref{tab:raw-resullts} reports no statistically significant differences in average grades produced by LLMs versus instructor-assigned grades.
 This suggests that LLM grading, akin to peer grading, is capable of generating grades consistent with those assigned by instructors.

-\textbf{(2)} Both Table \ref{tab:raw-resullts} and Table \ref{tab:bootstrap-results} reveal that GPT-4 overall outperforms GPT-3.5 by generating grades that are more closely aligned with the grades provided by instructors, especially in the context of the History and Philosophy of Astronomy.
-This remains constant across all three prompts assessed.
+\textbf{(2)} Tables \ref{tab:raw-resullts} and \ref{tab:bootstrap-results} reveal that GPT-4 overall outperforms GPT-3.5 by generating grades that are more closely aligned with the instructor-assigned grades, especially in the context of the History and Philosophy of Astronomy.

-\textbf{(3)} Focusing on the prompts, ones that integrate both instructor-provided rubrics and LLM-generated rubrics give rise to grades that are better aligned with grades given by instructors.
+\textbf{(3)} Focusing on the prompts in Tables \ref{tab:raw-resullts} and \ref{tab:bootstrap-results}, ones that integrate both instructor-provided rubrics and LLM-generated rubrics give rise to grades that are better aligned with those from the instructors.
 This is true for both GPT-4 and GPT-3.5.

-\textbf{(4)} In almost all scenarios, GPT-4, when prompted with instructor-provided correct answers and rubrics, generates grades that are either superior to or on par with peer grades.
+\textbf{(4)} Looking at Tables \ref{tab:raw-resullts} and \ref{tab:bootstrap-results}, in almost all scenarios, GPT-4, when prompted with instructor-provided correct answers and rubrics, generates grades that are either superior to or on par with peer grades.
 This even includes the History and Philosophy of Astronomy, which needs speculative or imaginative thinking abilities.

-\textbf{(5)} When GPT-4 serves as the underlying base model, LLM-generated rubrics demonstrate comparable performance to instructor-provided rubrics, as illustrated in Table \ref{tab:raw-resullts} and Table \ref{tab:bootstrap-results}.
+\textbf{(5)} When GPT-4 serves as the underlying base model, LLM-generated rubrics demonstrate comparable performance to instructor-provided rubrics, as illustrated in Tables \ref{tab:raw-resullts} and \ref{tab:bootstrap-results}.
 This finding is interesting, indicating the potential use of LLMs for rubric generation in educational contexts, enabling the automation of grading processes with only the input of correct answers.

+\textbf{(6)} Tables \ref{tab:mae-org} and \ref{tab:mae-bootstrap} (in Appendix \ref{appendix:mae-results}) show that LLMs more often produce the lowest MAEs across all questions compared to peer grading, indicating that LLM-assigned grades are more accurate, with fewer errors or deviations from the instructor-assigned grades.
+Additionally, GPT-4 consistently assigns grades with lower MAEs than GPT-3.5.

-\textbf{(6)} From the results listed in Table \ref{tab:raw-resullts} and Table \ref{tab:bootstrap-results}, it is clear that the most difficult course to grade is the History and Philosophy of Astronomy.
+\textbf{(7)} From the results listed in Tables \ref{tab:raw-resullts} and \ref{tab:bootstrap-results}, it is clear that the most difficult course to grade is the History and Philosophy of Astronomy.
 Both LLMs and peer graders struggle to match instructor-assigned grades closely.
 Nevertheless, even in these cases, GPT-4 outperforms peer grading, generating grades more aligned with instructor-assigned ones.